sdaza/track-congress-tweets/R/proposal.md

 Getting metadata (party affiliation)
 ------------------------------------

 For now, I am using user's `screen names` to merge meta and tweeter data.
 This is not ideal because user's `screen names` are subject to change.
-Alex Litel is willing to add user's `id_str` and archiving old user in the metadata file (`user-filtered.json`, see more [here](https://github.com/alexlitel/congresstweets/issues/2).
+Alex Litel is willing to add user's `id_str` and archiving old users in the metadata file (see more [here](https://github.com/alexlitel/congresstweets/issues/2)).

 ``` r
 #+ get metadata (party affiliation)